 The Breach of Security Safeguards Regulations will also require organizations to maintain a record of every data breach for a minimum of 24 months after it has determined that a breach has occurred.
 These records should be sufficiently detailed and include, among other things, the methodology used and factors considered in determining whether a particular breach met the threshold of “real risk of significant harm.”
 These records will be used by the Commissioner as a means to verify compliance and inform further enforcement action, if required.

-For detailed information about what will be required under the Breach of Security Safeguards Regulations, please see our commentary here.
+Detailed information about what will be required under the Breach of Security Safeguards Regulations is available in this previous article.

 Ransomware attacks – malware that encrypts data pending an extortion payment – will continue to increase both in frequency and complexity in 2018.